 - Doppelleu Brauwerkstatt in Winterthur had 10 medals, eight of which were gold — the same number as Feldschlösschen.

-For breweries in Switzerland — whether a large, well-established brewery on the German-speaking side or a small brewery on the French side — the new Swiss Beer Award creates an equal opportunity for all participants.
-All Swiss breweries can receive a fair assessment of their beer, regardless of their size or amount of experience.
-Congratulations to all the winning breweries, and I look forward to the next competition in 2019!
+Overall, the new Swiss Beer Award creates an equal opportunity for all participants.
+More specifically, Swiss breweries can receive a fair assessment of their beer, regardless of their size or amount of experience.

 For more information:

 Correction: An earlier version of this post indicated that the Swiss Beer Award would be an annual event.
-In fact, it will be held every other year, with the next competition occurring in 2019.
+In fact, it will be held every other year.
+The next competition will occur in 2019.
 This post has been modified to correct this error.